dyne/musl/docs/readme.md

 - mpfr-4.0.2.tar.bz2
 - musl-1.2.5.tar.gz

+plus additional base libs and utils:

+- libressl-4.1.0
+- zlib-ng-2.2.4
+- curl-8.15.0
+- libssh2-1.11.1
+- ccache-4.11.3

 Build flags used: `--disable-nls --disable-libmudflap --disable-libsanitizer`.
-We omit debugging functions, but we enable decimal-float, fixed-point, quadmath and lto, as well libitm to satisfy advanced C++ requirements.
+Features enabled: decimal-float, fixed-point, quadmath and lto, as well libitm to satisfy advanced C++ requirements.
+Debugging functions are omitted.

 Builds are fully automated over CI and use semantic versioning that is specific to dyne/musl and unrelated to gcc or musl release versions.